 Modifications: Where the provisions of the CGOD differ from an otherwise-applicable provision of the BCOD, the provisions of the CGOD shall govern.

-Shared Guidance: for consistency of architectural quality, materials, and site planning, the BCOD Guidebook apply in the CGOD to the same extent as in the BCOD.
+Shared Guidance: for consistency of architectural quality, materials, and site planning, the BCOD Guidebook applies in the CGOD to the same extent as in the BCOD.

 § 10A.3 ESTABLISHMENT OF DISTRICT